Who Is Stevie Nicks?

 By this time, Nicks and Buckingham were deeply romantically involved.
 The couple continued collaborate, and soon landed a contract with Polydor Records.
 In 1972, they released Buckingham-Nicks, an album that went largely unnoticed.
 In an effort to make ends meet, Stevie worked alternately as a maid, a dental assistant, and a waitress.

-Concurrently, Mick Fleetwood, John McVie, and Christine McVie of the rock group Fleetwood Mac struggled with band tensions and line-up changes.
+Concurrently, Mick Fleetwood, John McVie and Christine McVie of the rock group Fleetwood Mac struggled with band tensions and line-up changes.
 In 1974, the group started seeking out a new recording facility, and arranged a visit to Sound City Studio in the San Fernando Valley—the same studio where Stevie and Buckingham recorded their album.
-As producer Keith Alson guided Fleetwood Mac through the facility, he showcased the studio's sound capabilities by playing the Buckingham-Nicks track "Frozen Love."
+As producer Keith Olsen guided Fleetwood Mac through the facility, he showcased the studio's sound capabilities by playing the Buckingham-Nicks track "Frozen Love."
 The band was taken with Buckingham's guitar sensibilities.

 A few weeks later, Fleetwood Mac's then-guitarist Bob Welch quit the band.
 In need of a guitarist, Fleetwood remembered Buckingham's track and arranged a meeting with the musician.
 The group asked Buckingham to join the band, but he refused to collaborate unless Stevie was part of the deal.
 Fleetwood agreed, and in 1975 Stevie and Buckingham signed on to Fleetwood Mac.